-Alice Perry and Nick Forbes have been re-elected as the two councillor representatives on Labour’s ruling body.
+Alice Perry and Nick Forbes have been re-elected as the two councillor representatives on Labour’s ruling national executive committee (NEC).

 Both candidates stood for the NEC places unopposed.
 In the last round of elections, Perry was unopposed and topped the ballot; a number of candidates stood against Forbes that year but he won comfortably.

 Perry, an Islington councillor and deputy whip of the Local Government Association (LGA) Labour group who is perceived to be on the soft left, will now embark on her third term, while Newcastle Council leader and LGA Labour leader Forbes – widely thought of as a Corbynsceptic – is set to begin his second.

 I am delighted to have been elected unopposed to the NEC, alongside my friend and colleague @aliceperryuk.
 We will continue to stand up for our hard working Labour councillors.
 Thank you to everyone who nominated us for your support!

 Submissions to the controversial Labour Party democracy review led by Katy Clark came to a close today.
 LGA Labour have contributed to the review, recommending reforms such as replacing Local Campaign Forums (LCFs) with ‘Joint Local Government Committees’.

 LGA Labour’s submission opposes the proposal leaked earlier this week that would see party members rather than councillors choose a council’s Labour group leader.
 The organisation’s summary explains: “There are also a host of practical and organisational reasons which make the concept of ‘directly-elected’ leaders unworkable, and the existing rules that set out how Labour Groups elect their leadership should be retained.”